Kosciarz/Kosciarz/README.md

 - 👋 Hi, I’m @Kosciarz
-- 👀 I’m interested in Football and Programming.
-I like to imerse myself in coding for a few hours at a time and not worry about anything another than me.
+- 👀 Sometimes I immerse myself in coding for many hours and time flies by in an instant.
-- 🌱 I’m currently learning: C++, C
+- 🌱 I’m currently learning: C++
-- 📫 How to reach me: bartoszbachul1@gmail.com

 <!---
 Kosciarz/Kosciarz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.